projectNEWM/cardano-dapp-wallet-connector/README.md

 **`enableWallet: async (walletId: string) => Promise<Wallet>`**

-Asynchronous function that connects the wallet corresponding to the provided wallet ID.
+Connects the wallet corresponding to the provided wallet ID.
 Returns a wallet object as defined in [CIP 30](https://cips.cardano.org/cips/cip30).

 **`getEnabledWallet: async () => Promise<Wallet | undefined>`**

-Asynchronous function that returns the currently connected wallet (as defined in [CIP 30](https://cips.cardano.org/cips/cip30)) or `undefined` if one is not connected.
+Returns the currently connected wallet (as defined in [CIP 30](https://cips.cardano.org/cips/cip30)) or `undefined` if one is not connected.

 **`getSupportedWallets: () => Array<WalletInfo>`**